-The columns landing outside the existing raft will be supported on a 1500mm thick piled raft with 900mm diameter piles.
-The current proposal allows for the retention of the existing pinwheel foundations and basement.
+The columns landing outside the existing raft will be supported on new pile caps, typically 1500mm thick.
+The ambition is to retain as much as possible of the existing pinwheel foundations and basement.
 It is anticipated that there will be localised deepening of the basement level to allow for the incorporation of water tanks.

-5.6 Retained Elements.
+1.7 Retained Elements

-5.6.1 Foundations and Basement
+1.7.1 Foundations and Basement